agentsoz/bdi-abm-integration/examples/conservation/report/README.md

 | `visitPercentage` | Percentage of landholders (selected by `visitType`) visited by extension office; value in range [0,100] |

 The following figure gives the correlation results, and was generated using 33 input configuration samples, each run 20 times.
 The rows represent selected inputs, while the columns represent various outputs.
-Cells with numbers repsent no significant correlation for the input-output pair.
+Cells with numbers represent no significant correlation for the input-output pair.
 The cell numbers are the P-values.
 Where a correlation exists, it is shown with a circle and no associated number.
 The colour of the circles represents the sign of the correlation on a continuous scale between [+1.0,-1.0] as shown in the legend guide.
-Here a large dark blue circle represents a highly positively correlated input-output pair, and a large dark red circle represents a higly negatively correlated pair.
+Here a large dark blue circle represents a highly positively correlated input-output pair, and a large dark red circle represents a highly negatively correlated pair.

 ![](testing-20170825-6bc7fc2-sa/test/output/correlation_diagram.pdf.p0.png)

 As one would expect, we see a positive correlation between the `numAgents` input parameter and the absolute counts of agents in various classes at the end of the simulation.
-We can also see that increasing `targetPercentage` tends to lower the number of winners overall and in various categories and is an artifcat of the underlying auctioneer model.
+We can also see that increasing `targetPercentage` tends to lower the number of winners overall and in various categories and is an artifact of the underlying auctioneer model.
 Given the sensitivity of the model to these parameters, after discussion with authors, for all further experiments, these parameters were fixed to `numberOfAgents=100` and `targetPercentage=12`.
 Model outputs are insensitive to the parameters that control how quickly the profit motive and social norm values are updated, i.e., `profitMotiveUpdateMultiplier` and `socialNormUpdateMultiplier` respectively.
 This just means that while they influence the rate of change of those variables *during* the simulation, they do not change the outcomes at the *end* of the simulation.

 With respect to the visiting policy `visitType` for extension officers (remembering that higher visiting policy numbers represent a higher proportion of landholders visited), we find a positive correlation with the change in social norm (average CE), and a negative correlation with the number of low CE landholders at the end of the simulation.
 This reflects the fact that visits from extension officers increase the CE of landholders being visited.